Major muscles involved: Anterior and medial deltoids, triceps brachii

 Upward movement phase:

-Raise the dumbbells up and out to the sides; the elbows and upper arms should rise together ahead of the forearms, hands, and dumbbells.
+Raise the dumbbells up and out to the sides.
+The elbows and upper arms should rise together ahead of the forearms, hands, and dumbbells.

 Maintain an erect upper body position with the knees slightly flexed and feet flat.

-Do not jerk the body or swing the dumbbells upward.
+Don’t jerk the body or swing the dumbbells upward.

 Continue raising the dumbbells until the arms are approximately parallel to the floor or nearly level with the shoulders.